risingwavelabs/risingwave/integration_tests/mfa-change-demo/README.md

 Feature store demo.

-We simulate functionality of feature store demo by using a simple business scenario.
-We use 'simulator' to simulate a constant stream of user modifying mfa.
+We use 'simulators' to simulate data input.

-Then all message will be send to 'server', and write in kafka -> risingwave.
-Risingwave will compute the data based on pre-defined operations.
-(In this demo, we will calculate the 30-minute mfa change count and the sum of accumulated user changes in 30-minute).
+Then all messages will be sent to the 'server' and written in Kafka -> RisingWave.
+RisingWave will process the data based on pre-defined operations.

-We also use 'simulator' to simulate user query our 'feature'.
-The 'server' will accept requests -> query data -> return results.
+We also utilize the 'simulator' to simulate user queries to our 'feature'.
+The 'server' will receive requests -> query data -> and return results.

-If we want to modify our business logic, we only need to modify the materialized view in our risingwave (use sql statement).
+If we intend to modify our business logic, we simply need to update the materialized view within our RisingWave by using SQL statements.

 ## Installation